 - Cool area – 72 – 79 °F

-I agree that setting up the delimitation can be quite the logistic nightmare.
+I agree that setting up the delimitation can be quite a logistical nightmare.
 But, once you get it done, your gecko will thrive since its environment will provide the perfect temperature gradient.